YashAnand1/Understanding-Prometheus/README.md

 Prometheus and its components can be understood in the following manner:
 - **Prometheus**: A Monitoring Tool that scrapes Metrics periodically from Targets and stores them into TSDB with timestamps and provides Visualisation, Alerting & Querying
 - **Metrics**: A measurement of something (with respect to time here) - Ex: process_cpu_seconds_total, etc.
-- **Target**: Metric will be of something - Where is the metric being taken from? - Ex: My laptop, a Game Server, an App, etc.
+- **Target**: Metric will be of a source - Where is the metric being taken from? - Ex: My laptop, a Game Server, an App, etc.
 - **Scraping Interval**: How relentlessly/persistently the metrics are being scraped/collected - Ex: 2s, 8h, 6d, 11w, 1y, etc.
 - **Database**: Time Series Database stores data with timestamps - Ex: Values of a metric will be collected at different timestamps